-Starting in 2013, cities across Massachusetts began to implement various versions of a single-use plastic bag ban, making reusable bags more prevalent for grocery shoppers.
-A team of UMass Lowell Public Health students studied issues of reusable bag cleanliness by creating a project to assess habits of use and suggest ways of bag maintenance.
+Cities across Massachusetts began to implement various versions of a single-use plastic bag ban in 2013, making reusable bags more prevalent for grocery shoppers.
+A team of UMass Lowell Public Health students studied issues of reusable bag cleanliness by assessing habits of use and suggesting ways to maintain bags.
 The team includes Ross Goding, Nicole Kebler, AdorrahLe Khan, and Spencer Gifford.

 - Only 3% consistently wash their reusable bags

-- The data also revealed that reusable bags are used for multiple purposes, including laundry, transporting lunches, travel, and for taking clothing and equipment to and from the gym
+- Reusable bags are used for multiple purposes, including laundry, transporting lunches, travel, and for taking clothing and equipment to and from the gym

 Data from this survey allowed the team to identify three soils the Cleaning Laboratory uses for testing: synthetic sebum, representing human sweat, Hucker’s soil; which includes dirt, peanut butter, flour, and black dye; and, a sugar based soil of ketchup and chocolate syrup mixed with flour.
 These soils mimic the stains created by the use patterns found from the survey.

 The team tested five Do It Yourself (DIY) recipes on reusable bags of different materials.
 Three of the cleaning formulations removed the soils.